Skip to main content

 Are you receiving means-tested benefits?

 If yes: you may qualify for a DWP Funeral Expenses Payment.
-This can cover the full cremation or burial fee plus up to £1,000 for other costs.
+This covers the cremation or burial fee in full, with no cap, plus up to £1,000 for other costs.
 See below for qualifying benefits and how to claim.

 Is no one willing or able to arrange the funeral?

 If yes: the local council is legally required to arrange a public health funeral.
-This is a last resort option and the council may attempt to recover costs from the estate, but there is no cost to the family.
+This is a last resort option and the council may attempt to recover costs from the estate, but in England and Wales there is no cost to the family.

 Can you arrange it yourself and keep costs to a minimum?